ArcaneNibble/ArcaneNibble.github.io/content/parallel-netlists-3.md

 Whoops, it turns out that simple, straightforward reader-writer locks aren't the correct model for this! (although they're fine for the unordered-commits-immediately algorithms like the hacky benchmark has been doing)

 I guess it's time to look into how modern CPUs manage out-of-order execution... (it might be a better or at least different mental model to have vs commutativity)

+## Stretching the hardware analogy

+Let's see how far we can push the analogy between speculative netlist modification and CPU speculative execution.
+Firstly, the work queue is analogous to a CPU instruction stream.
+Unlike an instruction stream, the work queue is a priority queue, and adding new items can cause the desired instruction sequence to get reshuffled.
+Notably, a low-priority work item can queue something with higher priority (in a single-threaded executor, this will then be executed immediately).

+Netlist nodes are analogous to registers.
+Unlike CPU registers, the number of nodes we can have is unbounded, and their size is also unbounded (i.e. we do not want to be duplicating nodes).

+The number of threads we have running our algorithm is analogous to CPU functional units.

+The problem we need to be detecting would be referred to as a _hazard_ in CPU design.
+One major difference is that in a CPU instruction set there are relatively few registers, so potential hazards occur all the time.
+In a large graph data structure, there are effectively a ton of registers, so hazards are relatively unlikely.
+Even if a hazard does occur, if there is a lot of pending work then it would be quite likely that it might be possible to find some other non-conflicting work to do instead of stalling.

+Unlike when designing a CPU, our algorithms here aren't limited by a fixed number of physical wires between different parts of the algorithm.
+However, physical wires are vaguely analogous to global state, locks, and contention which do affect our performance.

+The Kulkarni et al. paper is already describing their _commit pool_ data structure as similar to a CPU's reorder buffer.

+And finally, the "hmm we _should_ be able to continue?" cases observed above are solved in CPUs using _register renaming_.
+We should ~handwaves~ somehow be able to do something similar by tracking the priority of attempted writes to each object?
+But this is probably about as far as the analogy can go.
+Time to flip back to the software viewpoint.

+## Back to software

+So... how *do* we implement said hand-waving?
+Preferably without adding intrusive lists inside netlist nodes which can end up growing unboundedly in size?

+The obvious approach is to just _have_ said lists and make every netlist node store a list of outstanding writes to it.
+Trying to acquire a lock on the node will check for hazards.

+The other obvious approach is to make the commit pool store a record of every write it is going to make, and then having all of the locking functions scan through the entire commit pool to check for hazards.

+Now that we're in a software mindset again, we can try using a nice software trick for moving queues out of the lock object -- hashing the address!
+This trick is used for futexes, parking lot locks, etc.

+Let's suppose we had some kind of concurrent hashtable mapping `(node_address) -> ???`.
+What do we need to put in it?
+Let's suppose we store a list of pending writes and their priorities.
+What will our locking functions do?

+If we are trying to acquire a read-only lock, this is allowed as long as we have higher priority than anything in the list.

+If we are trying to acquire a read-write lock... oops, there can only be _one_ pending read-write lock per node!
+Because the second one might depend on data written by the first one.

+Whelp, it turns out that the "commit" (vs "undo") model inherently limits us to one level of speculation.